Kidney stones: Added sugars in diet may increase risk, study finds

 “It should be noted that studies such as the one just published—a so-called ‘observational study’–are limited by the accuracy of individuals’ recollections and the fact that confounding factors other than added sugars may have explained the described association,” said Dr. Buller.

-“Such studies are often termed ‘hypothesis-generating studies’, since more rigorous types of studies are necessary to actually prove the postulated causative association.
-Nevertheless, this study, when added to previous work, strongly suggests that added sugars indeed increase the risk for kidney stones,” he added.
+“Such studies are often termed ‘hypothesis-generating studies’ since more rigorous types of studies are necessary to actually prove the postulated causative association.
+Nevertheless, this study, when added to previous work, strongly suggests that added sugars indeed increase the risk for kidney stones.”